This is hidden gem co Read more [...]

 There are few words to describe just how special it is to hear the wind whistling through the wings of a diving White-tailed Eagle.
 Actually to capture the moment on camera is a dream for many photographers and birders.
 When this stunning Eagle is encountered at close quarters the true size of the bird is mind blowing.
 However, it is the piercing yellow eye that always captures my imagination.
 It is easy to understand the source of the Gaelic name Iolaire suile na grein: ‘the eagle with the sunlit eye’.

-Best Lens: 300mmBest time of year: Apr-SeptBest time of day: EveningsFitness level: EasyDistance: 0 miles (boat)What you need to know:
+Best Lens: 300mmBest time of year: Apr-SeptBest time: EveningsFitness level: EasyDistance: 0 miles (boat)What you need to know:

 Site and photography guide